-As I wrote in Making Magic, one of my favorite ways to begin both learning abut magic and making some of your very own is in the kitchen.
-I was asked to give a presentation about exactly this topic for Creative Mornings San Antonio and I added a few recipes to the talk – enjoy!
+As I wrote in Making Magic – Witch in the Kitch, one of my favorite ways to begin both learning abut magic and making some of your very own is in the kitchen.
+Since we are in cooking season I wanted to share these recipes that I made for a presentation I gave at Creative Mornings, San Antonio, a few years back!

 You will need: